marian-code/wikipedia-music-tags/code_changelog.md

 - fix gui scaling and elements moving around
 - write docstrings
 - write documentation
-- write setup.py
 - publish to PyPi
-- publish to read the docs
 - create a github release
 - use underscores to mark private things
 - convers constants to re pattersn for better matching and use more re for better extraction
+- fix problem with no Qt bakend found in the installed package

 ### Freezing problems
 - publish frozen apps